-It is a common notion to state that there is one true reality - an objective realm governed by physical and natural laws which can be observed and measured by science.
+It is not uncommon to state that there is one, true reality - an objective realm governed by physical and natural laws which can be observed and measured by science.
 Although it is a rather straight forward proposition with which each person can easily agree, not every person is attuned to this reality.

 The concepts and ideologies created by the social world, including fantasies, abstract ideas, social norms, beliefs and alike, make such synchronisation to the ‘real reality’ rather more complex than it appears at first.
-Social constructionist perspective in psychology and sociology proposes that language enables us not only communication but also a development of the shared meaning, opinions, assumptions, ethics and morality and alike.
-The language thus, creates a certain impression or a description of what happens to and around us.
-It is therefore clear that language and all its products are a description of the reality developed within specific culture, but not the reality itself.
+Social constructionist perspective in psychology and sociology proposes that language enables us not only to communicate, but also to develop a shared meaning: opinions, assumptions, ethics and morality.
+Our language thus, creates a certain impression or a description of what happens to and around us.
+Therefore, it is clear that language and all its products are a description of the reality developed within specific culture, but not the reality itself.

 What’s your reality tunnel?

 Another analogy of describing our perception is that of a reality tunnel.
 This idea, explored by philosophers such as Timothy Leary and Robert Anton Wilson, suggests that each of us chooses the way of perceiving the world which is based on how we decide to interpret the world.
 For instance, one person might choose to state that certain political viewpoint is more true than the other, or it is right to live in one way and not the other.
 The reality tunnel of such person will encompass all ideas and interpretations of what’s going on and what should be happening accordingly to their ideologies.